Balancing Schoolwork and Hospital Stays

 What if My Child Misses Being in School?

 Keeping ties with classmates and teachers can help your child keep a sense of normalcy during this difficult time.
 Your child might be able to join a lesson at school virtually over the computer.
-Many kids these days are given school-issued technology — such as a laptop or tablet — for this purpose.
+These days, many kids get school-issued technology — such as a laptop or tablet — for this purpose.
 Check with your social worker, hospital school program, or the hospital IT department to see if any hospital-issued tech is available if the school can't provide a device.

 When an illness means a long absence from school, kids can feel socially cut off from their friends and teachers.
 Online social networking sites, email, messaging, texting, and talking on the phone can help kids stay connected.
 Teachers can support letter-writing, email, or a care package campaign from classmates — you might even set up a collection box at school where teachers and classmates can deposit notes and pictures.
 If the doctor says it's OK and your child is up to it, encourage them to attend school plays, sports events, classroom parties, and other social gatherings.